Model-Independent Machine Learning Approach for Nanometric Axial Localization and Tracking: Materials and Methods

 \subsection{Nanoparticle reference axial coordinate definition}

-The vertical sampling step of the image dataset used for this study is approximately $250$~nm, ensuring that a nanoparticle appears in at least three consecutive images.
-This allowed for the calculation of the axial position using the weighted average of the brightness distribution:
+The sampling step in the axial direction of the image dataset used for this study is in the range $245-255$~nm, ensuring that a nanoparticle appears in at least three consecutive images.
+This allowed for the calculation of the axial coordinate using the weighted average of the brightness distribution:

 where $b_{i,j}$ is the average brightness of nanoparticle $i$ in image $j$ with axial coordinate $z_j$.